conda-forge/conda-forge.github.io/README.md

 conda-forge is dedicated to providing a harassment-free community for everyone, regardless of gender, sexual orientation, gender identity and expression, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of community members in any form.

 Thank you for helping make this a welcoming, friendly community for all.

+## Reporting Guidelines

+If you believe someone is violating the code of conduct, please report this in a timely manner.
+Code of conduct violations reduce the value of the community for everyone.
+The team at conda-forge takes reports of misconduct very seriously and is committed to preserving and maintaining the welcoming nature of our community.

+All reports will be kept confidential.
+Please have a look at the [Reporting Guidelines](https://numfocus.org/code-of-conduct#reporting-guidelines).

+## Enforcement: What Happens After a Report is Filed?

+conda-forge and/or our event staff will attempt to ensure your safety and help with any immediate needs, particularly at an in-person event.
+NumFOCUS will make every effort to acknowledge receipt within 24 hours (and we’ll aim for much more quickly than that).
+Have a look at the process of [What Happens After a Report is Filed?](https://numfocus.org/code-of-conduct#enforcement).

 ## conda-forge dev meetings